athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] clicking the title should lead to the landing page at /
 - [Closed] the title should always read "Paperkit"
 - [Closed] remove the "home" link on the navigation bar since the / link exists on the label "paperkit"
-- [open] remove max width on documentation page.
+- [Closed] remove max width on documentation page.
 All pages should be wrapped with the same container component for consistency.
 The same navigation header component used in the landing page should be used across the three pages and all subsequent pages.
 Make it a reusable component

 ##### Input